UnknownMie/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-An Macchine Learning based project to Predict Heart Disease
+An Machine Learning based project to Predict Heart Disease